- Gladys Childs

 or tiptoe through life.
 Distractions of frenzy, impatience, confusion, fear, and anxiety can cause

-us to move too fast or too slow.
+us to move too fast or slow.

 breakthrough that will draw us closer to God, we will be presented with a substitute.
 The